-Ite ms you will need: Provided by: ✓ Pump - A feeding pump delivers the feed through the giving set at a controlled rate recommended by the dietitian.
-Nutricia Homeward ✓ Pump frame/stand - A feeding pump frame is designed to hold the tube feed and feeding pump.
-Nutricia Homeward ✓ Feed - As outlined on pages 6 & 7.
-Pharmacist ✓ Feeding plan (regimen).
-Dietitian ✓ Giving sets & accessories - A giving set is a flexible tube which helps to deliver the feed.
+lte ms you will need: Provided by: ~ Pump - A feeding pump delivers the feed through the giving set at a controlled rate recommended by the dietitian.
+Nutricia Homeward ~ Pump frame/stand - A feeding pump frame is designed to hold the tube feed and feeding pump.
+Nutricia Homeward $\checkmark$ Feed - As outlined on pages 6 & 7.
+Pharmacist $\checkmark$ Feeding plan (regimen).
+Dietitian ~ Giving sets & accessories - A giving set is a flexible tube which helps to deliver the feed.
 It attaches the tube feed container to the feeding pump.
-Your local health centre or retail pharmacy ✓ Syringes - Syringes can be used to administer feed, water or medication.
+Nutricia Homeward √ Syringes - Syringes can be used to administer feed, water or medication.
 Syringes come in different types and different sizes (e.g. 10 or 60 ml).
-Your local health centre or retail pharmacy √ Other - e.g. pH indicator strips to check position of the tube (mandatory for nasogastric tubes).
+Nutricia Homeward ~ Other - e.g. pH indicator strips to check position of the tube (mandatory for nasogastric tubes).
 Ask your dietitian for advice